Class Action Reminder for United Homes Group Investors

 Source: Globenewswire

-- Lawsuit Background: Robbins LLP reminds all shareholders who purchased United Homes Group (NASDAQ: UHG) securities between May 19, 2025, and February 22, 2026, that a class action has been filed, alleging the company failed to disclose controlling shareholder Michael Nieri's intention to force a sale of the company.
+- Lawsuit Background: Robbins LLP reminds all investors who purchased United Homes Group (NASDAQ: UHG) securities between May 19, 2025, and February 22, 2026, that a class action has been filed, alleging the company misled investors about the controlling shareholder's intent to sell the company.

-- Controlling Shareholder Actions: Nieri is accused of taking actions to devalue the company and its financial condition while leveraging his control to force dissenting directors to resign, thereby failing to act in the best interests of the company and public investors.
+- Controlling Shareholder Actions: Shareholder Michael Nieri is accused of taking actions to devalue the company and its financial condition while leveraging his control to force dissident directors to resign, thereby acting against the best interests of the company and its investors.

 - Transaction Details: On February 23, 2026, United Homes announced it would become a wholly owned subsidiary of Stanley Martin Homes, LLC in an all-cash deal valued at approximately $221 million, offering shareholders $1.18 per share, which represents over a 50% discount from the previous trading price of $2.38.

-- Stock Price Impact: Following this announcement, United Homes' stock price plummeted by $1.23, or 51.68%, closing at $1.15 per share, indicating a severe negative market reaction and a significant loss of investor confidence in the company's future.
+- Stock Price Reaction: Following the announcement, United Homes' stock price plummeted by $1.23, or 51.68%, closing at $1.15, indicating a severe loss of investor confidence and a negative market reaction to the transaction.

 Trade with 70% Backtested Accuracy